 Short Sale Information

 It is fairly common to come across a home listing that says "subject to short sale approval."
-When purchasing a short sale, you'll want to get as much information as available about the possibility of an approval.
-If you're selling your home and wondering if a short sale may be necessary, again, it is important to get as much information as possible from an Attorney, Account, Tax Advisor and lender before contacting an agent.
+When purchasing a short sale, you'll want to get as much information as available about the possibility of approval.
+If you're selling your home and wondering if a short sale may be necessary, again, it is essential to get as much information as possible from an Attorney, Account, Tax Advisor and lender before contacting an agent.

 What is a Short Sale?